HOW TO KEEP YOUR SUNGLASSES FOR A LIFE TIME.

-- Always be sure to keep your sunglasses in the hard-case provided to prevent damage!
+Always store your sunglasses in a hard-case to prevent damage!

-- As easy as it is to do, NEVER leave your sunglasses resting on top of your head!
-This is the widest part of your head and will cause the arms to stretch outwards, leaving your frames loose, misshapen and crooked.
-Everyone knows how annoying it is to have to keep pushing loose eyewear back onto their nose!
+… Or don’t, actually…Never leave your sunglasses resting on top of your head!
+It is the widest part and will cause the arms or your sunglasses to stretch outwards — leaving your frames loose, misshapen & prone to slipping off your face.

-- Common-sense applies here, but don't leave your sunglasses lying directly on the beach, on rocky terrain or anywhere with lots of sand or grit. (i.e. ignore above picture).
-This is a sure-fire way to get scratches onto the frames or lens.
-Jacket pockets can likewise often contain grit, dust, keys or knuckle-dusters that you ideally want to avoid coming in contact with your sunglass lenses.
-See 2. and carry your case!
+We’ve all done it… but don't leave your sunglasses lying directly on the beach or anywhere with lots of sand & grit — this is a sure-fire way to get scratches onto the frames or lens.
+Jacket pockets can likewise often contain grit, dust & keys that you want to avoid coming in contact with your sunglass lenses.
+See point 2!

-- Wash your frames with fresh water if they come in contact with chlorinated pool water or the sea.
-Salt and chemicals can remove lens coating if left to soak in over time and this is particularly evident with mirrored lenses.
-When enjoying your frames on holiday it's good practice to do this at the end of the each day as a precaution.
+Rinse your shades with fresh water if they come in contact with chlorinated pool or seawater.
+Salt and chemicals can remove lens' coating if left to sink in (mirrored lenses are particularly susceptible to this) When on holiday it's a good idea to do this at the end of each day to help wash away the days' sins.

-- Never use household detergents or products like window and glass chemical cleaners to remove grease from your lenses or frames.
-The latter are especially corrosive and can permanently damage your lenses by stripping away their essential coating.
+Never use household detergents or products like window and glass chemical cleaners to remove grease from your lenses or frames.
+They can be corrosive and can permanently damage your lenses and acetate frames by stripping away their essential coatings & colours.

-We ensure that all acetate frames in SOLBOU's collection are made from high-grade cellulose-acetate; a traditional material that is lightweight, durable and long-lasting.
-The inherent strength and flexibility of cellulose-acetate make it the ideal material for producing high-quality eyewear frames as it is not only resistant to impact, but will also adapt and sculpt to the wearer's face over time.
-Added benefits are that it is naturally hypoallergenic and resistant to bacteria, therefore less likely to irritate skin - even when worn in the most hot & humid environments.
+All sunglasses in SOLBOU's collection are created with high-grade cellulose-acetate - a traditional material that is lightweight, durable and long-lasting.
+The inherent strength and flexibility of cellulose-acetate make it the ideal material for producing eyewear frames, as it is not only resistant to impact but adapts to the wearer's face over time -ensuring comfortability and fit for years.
+Added benefits are that it is naturally hypoallergenic and resistant to bacteria - therefore less likely to irritate skin - even when worn in the hottest & most humid environments.

 ADJUSTING YOUR FRAMES.

-Due to it’s unique molecular structure, cellulose-acetate reacts to high and low temperatures almost like a living organism and can move when subjected to hot / cold shifts or just generally over time.
+Due to its unique molecular structure, cellulose-acetate reacts to high and low temperatures almost like a living organism and can move when subjected to hot or cold shifts — or just generally over time.

-If you've been soaking up a lot of sun or have visited a cold location, you may notice that your sunglasses are no longer sitting perfectly straight on your face.
-If this happens, follow the below steps to get them back in shape...
-You will find most adjustments can be made by simply tweaking the bridge of the frame.
-The below technique works perfectly for metal-bridge frames too.
+If you've been soaking up some sun or have visited a cold location, you may notice that your sunglasses are no longer sitting perfectly straight on your face.
+Do not sweat!
+Follow the below steps to get them back in shape:

 3. Once the acetate or metal is warm and more malleable, gently twist the frames at the bridge until both arms sit flat on the level surface or straight on your face.
-Be sure not to over do it initially - a little goes a long way!
-Twist a little at a time until your frames are once again sitting perfectly for you.
+Be sure not to overdo or force it initially - a little tweak goes a long way!
+Be sure to twist a little at a time until your frames are once again sitting perfectly for you.